Understanding production and conservation tradeoffs of vertical tillage practices

 Materials and methods:

-We propose to conduct on-farm field trials that compare no-till and vertical tillage treatments on nine farms across Lancaster County (n=6) and Chester County (n=3) in southeastern Pennsylvania in 2021 and replicate on-farm field trials on 12 farms across Lancaster County (n=11) and Chester County (n=2) 2022.
-These cooperating farms consist mostly of cash grain operations raising corn (Zea mays L.), soybeans (Glycine max L.), winter wheat (Triticum aestivum L.), and winter barley (Hordeum vulgare L.).
+We conducted on-farm field trials to compare no-till and vertical tillage treatments on nine farms across Lancaster County (n=6) and Chester County (n=3) in southeastern Pennsylvania in 2021 and replicated these on-farm field trials on 12 farms across Lancaster County (n=10) and Chester County (n=2) in 2022.
+These cooperating farms consisted mostly of cash grain operations raising corn (Zea mays L.), soybeans (Glycine max L.), winter wheat (Triticum aestivum L.), and winter barley (Hordeum vulgare L.).
 Well-drained silt loam soils coupled with frequent manure applications (and occasional applications of spent mushroom substrate) contribute to relatively fertile and historically high-yielding environments on all cooperating farms.
 Many of the farms utilize no-till and cover cropping practices.

 Experimental Design

-On-farm strip trials comparing no-till and vertical tillage will be conducted using a nested treatment structure due to variability in tillage legacy and equipment type across farms.
-We will use tillage management legacy as a grouping factor with two levels: 1) fields where long-term no-till has been practiced for approximately 10 years or more and where vertical tillage will be introduced (n=10); and 2) fields where vertical tillage has occurred annually for the previous six to eight years (n=10).
-In total, ten tillage treatment comparisons will be conducted at locations with each tillage management legacy (with or without a history of vertical tillage), resulting in 20 pairwise tillage treatment comparisons and 40 experimental units.
-At each cooperating farm, strip trials will be placed in either multiple fields or unique locations within large acreage fields that contain variability in soil conditions and/or terrain.
-These trials will occur in fields being rotated from corn grain to full-season soybeans.
-In these fields, the corn stubble has remained unharvested and undisturbed over the winter.
-Tillage treatments will be employed in the spring prior to planting in paired and randomly located field-length strips that include a no-till (NT) control strip and a vertical tillage (VT) strip.
+On-farm strip trials comparing no-till and vertical tillage were conducted using a nested treatment structure due to variability in tillage legacy and equipment type across farms.
+We used tillage management legacy as a grouping factor with two levels: 1) fields where long-term no-till has been practiced for approximately 10 years or more and where vertical tillage was introduced (n=10); and 2) fields where vertical tillage has occurred annually for the previous six to eight years (n=10).
+In total, ten tillage treatment comparisons were conducted at locations with each tillage management legacy (with or without a history of vertical tillage), resulting in 20 pairwise tillage treatment comparisons and 40 experimental units.
+At each cooperating farm, strip trials were placed in either multiple fields or unique locations within large acreage fields that contain variability in soil conditions and/or terrain.
+These trials occurred in fields being rotated from corn grain to full-season soybeans.
+In these fields, the corn stubble remained unharvested and undisturbed over the winter.
+Tillage treatments were employed in the spring prior to planting in paired and randomly located field-length strips that included a no-till (NT) control strip and a vertical tillage (VT) strip.

 Experimental Design